luko007/NER-Cluster-Learner/README.md

 # NER-Cluster-Learner

-Improving NER classification with generated Brown clusters as feature
+Improving NER classification with generated Brown clusters as a feature